tbajis/Bop/README.md

 2. By pressing the **Big Apple!** button (lower left corner)
 3. By pressing the **Refresh** button (top navigation item)

 When the user selects any of the buttons mentioned above, **Bop** will search for venues, querying the user's selected "Interest" category.
-In addition, **Bop** will query a specific geographic coordinate with the search to return venues near a location.
+In addition, **Bop** will query a specific geographic coordinate with the search to return venues near a location. **Bop** will then save these venues for future use.
 The coordinate used for each search is broken down below.

  | Search Button | Coordinate Searched
  | ------------- | ---------------------------------- |